mrclintmiller/hyde/undeaddestruction.md

 A strategic party game with frightening sound design to fully immerse players in a post-apocalyptic dystopia.

-•Interesting Decisions - Surprisingly deep gameplay that's easy to learn •Press Your Luck - String together multiple turns as long as you keep killing zombies, but be careful because one slip can lose all your points for the round
+- Interesting Decisions - Surprisingly deep gameplay that's easy to learn

+- Press Your Luck - String together multiple turns as long as you keep killing zombies, but be careful because one slip can lose all your points for the round
-• Unique experience - Multiplayer, Quick setup, Immersive sound effects, Tabletop feel all make for a game like nothing you've ever played!
+- Unique experience - Multiplayer, Quick setup, Immersive sound effects, Tabletop feel all make for a game like nothing you've ever played!

 The game is getting close to being complete.
 Join our mailing list to be notified of updates and to be invited to the **closed beta!**